Right-wing terrorism: Germany

 In 1980, a right-wing terrorist attack, known as Oktoberfest bombing in Munich, Germany, killed 13 people, including the attacker, and injured 215.
 Fears of an ongoing campaign of major right-wing terrorist attacks did not materialize.

-In 1993, four neo-Nazi skinheads committed arson against the house of a Turkish German family in Solingen, Germany, resulting in the death of 5 female Turks and the injury of 14 others, including several children.

-On 14 June 2000, the neo-Nazi Michael Berger killed three policemen in Dortmund and Waltrop.

-In addition to several bank robberies, the Nationalsozialitscher Untergrund/National Socialist Underground (NSU) was responsible for the Bosphorus serial murders (2000–2006), the 2004 Cologne bombing and the murder of policewoman Michéle Kiesewetter in 2007 leaving at least 10 people dead and others injured.
-In November 2011, two members of the National Socialist Underground committed suicide after a bank robbery and a third member was arrested some days later.

 Right-wing extremist offenses in Germany rose sharply in 2015 and 2016.
 Figures from the German government tallied 316 violent xenophobic offences in 2014 and 612 such offenses in 2015.

 In August 2014, a group of four Germans founded a Munich-based far-right terrorist group, the Oldschool Society.
 The group, which held racist, antisemitic, and anti-Muslim views, eventually attracted 30 members.
 They stockpiled weapons and explosives and plotted to attack a refugee shelter in Saxony, but the group's leaders were arrested in May 2015 before carrying out the attack.
 In March 2017 four of the group's leaders were sentenced to prison terms.

 The perpetrator of a mass shooting in Munich in 2016 had far-right views.